redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 ### Step Function

-While **Market Simulations** generate daily price changes, liquidations occur on more granular time frames.
+While **Loan Pair Simulations** generate daily price changes, liquidations occur on more granular time frames.
 Liquidation Simulations utilize a **Step Function**, which segments a daily price move into multiple linearly spaced intraday price moves.
 This allows for the simulation of multiple liquidation events in a single day, more accurately modeling market behavior.

 The time and LLTV where a liquidation was triggered determines the starting point for the Step Function.
 For a specific daily price move, subsequent steps result in uniform increase in price over a set period of time.
 The number of steps is a fixed input, where x steps indicates that over the course of a day, the model performs x liquidations.
 Successful liquidations reduce the outstanding loan amount, and therefore have an impact on the LTV.
 As a result, although the Step Function segments into linearly spaced price moves, the impact on LTV is non-linear.

 As an example, consider a market where the LLTV is 86%.
-The Market Simulation results in multiple Market Triggers for the 81 - 86% LTV tranche.
-From the base Market Simulation, the price move driving the Market Trigger results in an LTV of 90%.
+The Loan Pair Simulation results in multiple Triggers for the 81 - 86% LTV tranche.
+From the base Loan Pair Simulation, the price move driving the Market Trigger results in an LTV of 90%.
 The model applies a Step Function of 8, and the price move driving the increase from 86% to 90% LTV is segmented accordingly.
 In each segment of price increase, the model simulates a liquidation, considering the notional amount to be liquidated and the available liquidity.
 This allows for a recalculation of the LTV, before the subsequent liquidation is applied.
 After the step function completes, there is a new LTV which is \<90% (assuming successful liquidations).
 The process repeats applying the subsequent day’s simulated price moves, until the loan tranche is fully liquidated or the path results in bad debt exceeding the threshold.

 ![step by step](/img/step-by-step.svg)

-Credora aggregates across step PSL outputs (e.g. 3, 6, 9, 12, etc.) to determine the final PSL for a market.
+Credora aggregates across step PSL outputs (e.g. 3, 6, 9, 12, etc.) to determine the final PSL for a loan pair.
 PSL outputs are assigned a rating rank, which is determined using a linear interpolation of the corresponding rating PD range.
 The average rating rank is calculated across multiple step outputs and subsequently mapped to the final PSL.
 A rating rank is used because of the exponential nature of the underlying PD curve, as simple averages of the PSL outputs more heavily weight the impact of lower step results.
 This approach ensures that the output considers a range of possibilities across intraday price move volatility, and drives stability in the outputs.

 The number of steps is undergoing optimization, alongside other simulation parameters.
 Currently, Credora is evaluating outputs for 3 - 21 steps.
 Indicative results consider outputs across this range.

 ### Liquidity Parameters

-Liquidity parameters are calculated independently for each market.
-Credora’s process defines a **Base Liquidity** that is subsequently modified considering the characteristics of the market and conditions driving the Trigger Event.
+Liquidity parameters are calculated independently for each loan pair.
+Credora’s process defines a **Base Liquidity** that is subsequently modified considering the characteristics of the pair and conditions driving the Trigger Event.

 #### Base Liquidity

 Credora repeatedly queries DeFi pricing data for relevant asset pairs from 1Inch and 0x.
-This enables the building of a liquidity curve, where the USD amount of available liquidity is considered versus the slippage from the market mid-price.
-The market mid-price is currently queried from Coingecko, and also independently calculated for 1Inch and 0x.
+This enables the building of a liquidity curve, where the USD amount of available liquidity is considered versus the slippage from the loan pair mid-price.
+The loan pair mid-price is currently queried from Coingecko, and also independently calculated for 1Inch and 0x.
 For 1Inch and 0x, the price of executing the sale of 1 unit of collateral is used as the mid-price.
 In querying the data sources to build curves, Credora dynamically adjusts the notional amount based on the prior results, aiming to ensure adequate data points are captured across 0-2% slippage for all pairs.

 The Liquidation Simulation utilizes averages of liquidity observations over the prior 30-days across 1Inch and 0x, combining short and long-term moving averages.
 Versus only relying on the latest liquidity metrics, this approach smooths the impact of short-term liquidity changes, and is generally aligned to the time frame for volatility inputs.